airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 Understanding the following limitations will help you better manage Airbyte Cloud:

+* Max number of workspaces per user: 100 (does not apply to customers using [Powered by Airbyte](https://airbyte.com/embed-airbyte-connectors-with-api))
 * Max number of sources in a workspace: 100
 * Max number of destinations in a workspace: 100
 * Max number of connections in a workspace: 100